Satellite Symposia

 Pre-Meeting

-• DDW reserves the right to review all symposium applications and promotional materials and to reject topics, formats or materials deemed inappropriate.
+• DDW must review all symposium applications and promotional materials and to reject topics, formats or materials deemed inappropriate.

 • Program content must be relevant to digestive health or GI practice.